Var2299/NexusRTC/README.md

-# 🚀 NexusRTC - Full Stack Realtime Chat Application
+# 🚀 NexusRTC - Realtime Chat Application

 NexusRTC is a high-performance, real-time communication platform built using the MERN stack.
 It features instant messaging, file sharing (images & documents), and live user status updates.